team-telnyx/community/code-of-conduct.md

 Participants asked to stop any unacceptable behavior are expected to comply immediately.

-If a participant engages in harassing behavior, the admins may take any action they deem appropriate, up to and including expulsion.
+If a participant engages in unacceptable behavior, the admins may take any action they deem appropriate, up to and including expulsion.

 Credits and License
 --------------------